circonus/irondb-docs/data-deletion-statuses.md

  * `Undefined` :       The result code is unknown and not valid

-For operations that utilized a pattern match or tag query, and also set the `x-snowth-advisory-limit` header, if the result set reached the limit, a response header, `x-snowth-results-limited`, will be returned with a value of 1.
+For operations that utilized a pattern match or tag query, and also set the `x-snowth-advisory-limit` header, if the deleted result set reached the limit, a response header, `x-snowth-results-limited`, will be returned with a value of 1.